heptarch/heptarch.github.io/drafts/parrondo.md

-The number of copies $N$ will be inversely proportional to the difference $(\ref{diff})$, as will the decrease in entropy, and on a more detailed analysis, I expect that the increase in correlation would precisely correspond to the decrease in entropy.
+The number of copies $N$ will be inversely proportional to the difference $(\ref{diff})$, as will the decrease in entropy, and on a more detailed analysis, I expect that the increase in correlation would precisely correspond to the decrease in entropy at each step.